Search Anything

 • Testing Support: Extended time, reduced-distraction locations, readers, scribes (including Scantron help), and use of word processors for essays.

-• Coursework Support: Note-taking assistance, flexibility with spelling/grammar, lecture recording (with permissions), and materials in alternate formats.
+• Coursework Support: Flexibility with spelling/grammar, lecture recording (with permissions), and materials in alternate formats.

 • Technology Access: Magnifiers, digital recorders, captioning via Microsoft Stream, laptops with visual aids, and large screens in student computer labs.